-Our approach leans heavily on the theory of Probabilistic Dependency Graphs (PDGs), which are very flexible graphical models that allow for arbitrary-even inconsistent probabilistic information, weighted by confidence (Richardson & Halpern, 2021).
+probabilistic information, weighted by confidence (Richardson & Halpern, 2021).
 There is a natural way to measure how inconsistent a PDG is, and many standard loss functions can be viewed as measuring the inconsistency of a PDG that describes the appropriate situation (Richardson, 2022).
 We introduce an algorithm to operationalize the process of adjusting parameters to resolve this inconsistency.

 In general, even just calculating a PDG's degree of inconsistency is intractable.
 Much of variational inference can be understood as adopting extra beliefs to minimize an overapproximation of it that is easier to calculate (Richardson, 2022).
 Our approach can capture this, but also enables the opposite: focusing on small parts of the graph at a time to address tractable underapproximations of the global inconsistency.
-This makes it more suitable for distributed settings.
+This makes it more suitable for distributed settings, and more amenable to parallelization.
 The algorithm, which we call local inconsistency resolution (LIR), is quite expressive, and naturally reduces to a wide variety of learning and inference algorithms in the literature.
-This observation suggests a generic approach to generative modeling and inference, in models with arbitrary structure.
+This observation suggests a generic approach to learning and inference in models with arbitrary structure.